-The last parameter is optional.
+The last parameter of the emaj_gen_sql_group() function is optional.
 It allows filtering of the tables and sequences to process.
 If the parameter is omitted or has a NULL value, all tables and sequences of the tables group are processed.
 If specified, the parameter must be expressed as a non empty array of text elements, each of them representing a schema qualified table or sequence name.
 Both syntaxes can be used: